lmorchard/blog.lmorchard.com/posts/2023-01-31-synology-docker-vscode/index.md

 Beyond backups and media storage, why bother with all that for just a NAS?
 Well, this one supports Docker.
 And, as it turns out, a great many of my tinkering projects fit nicely into Docker containers.

-So, in other words, it appears that this latest NAS can even take on the boring job of hosting *many* janky little hobby servers.
+So, in other words, it appears that this latest NAS can even take on the boring job of hosting *many* janky little hobby servers - virtually!
 This, while continuing to reliably do everything else a Synology NAS does.

 ![](./vscode-docker-web-ui-3.png)